Pioneer Venus Orbiter: Observation of Venus

-Observations of Halley's Comet
+Observation of comets

 From its orbit of Venus, the Pioneer Venus Orbiter was able to observe Halley's Comet when it was unobservable from Earth due to its proximity to the sun during February 1986.
 UV spectrometer observations monitored the loss of water from the comet's nucleus at perihelion on February 9.

+The extended mission allowed the spacecraft controllers to make several comet observations that were never part of the original mission objectives.
+The tilt of the spacecraft was altered during these comet observations so that the Ultraviolet Spectrometer (OUVS) could view the comets rather than Venus.
+Comets Encke (April 13–16, 1984), Giacobini-Zinner (September 8–15, 1985), Halley (December 27, 1985 - March 9, 1986), Wilson (March 13 - May 2, 1987), NTT (April 8, 1987), and McNaught (November 19–24, 1987) were all observed in this way.